NOAH Compendium

 Amounts to be administered and administration route

-The vaccine should be administered by subcutaneous injection in the lateral side of the upper neck observing aseptic precautions.
-All breeding sheep not previously vaccinated with Heptavac P Plus must receive two injections, each of 2.0 ml, separated by an interval of 4-6 weeks.
+All breeding sheep not previously vaccinated with this vaccine must receive two injections, each of 2.0 ml, separated by an interval of 4-6 weeks.
 Thereafter they must receive booster injections at intervals of not more than 12 months.
 In adult breeding ewes these yearly booster injections should be given during the pre-lambing period, 4-6 weeks pre-lambing, as an aid in control of disease in their lambs.

 On farms where the incidence of pasteurellosis is high, a supplementary booster injection using a Pasteurella vaccine may be required 2-3 weeks prior to expected seasonal outbreaks.